ForesightsIT/C2/README.md

 - 1st MLSecOps Project (C2) Screencast Demo in 5 mins: https://vimeo.com/510089284

 - 1st MLSecOps Project (C2) Screencast Demo in 10 mins: https://vimeo.com/510089644

-## Areas of Improvement

-Potential future improvements could be identified as:

-- Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling.
-- Extending AutoML config to include more parameters.
-- Documenting XAI and [operationalizing] model [explanation] as a web service, using the [interpretability package] to explain ML models & predictions.
-- Exporting Models with ONNX to be deployed to a DLT connected Dapp device.
-- Integrating App Insights with Sentinel and/or CASB.

-## [Optional] Standout Suggestions

-Pending standout suggestions that were attempted include:

-- Completing the optional items about load-testing the endpoint.
-- Using a [Parallel Run Step](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-parallel-run-step) in a pipeline. - Testing a [local container](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-package-models) with a downloaded model.
-- Exporting the model for [supportting ONNX](https://docs.microsoft.com/en-us/azure/machine-learning/concept-onnx).